mitsuba-renderer/mitsuba3/docs/src/getting_started/variants.rst

 Variants
 ========

-Mitsuba 2 is a *retargetable* rendering system: it provides a large set of different *variants* that change elementary aspects of simulation---they can for instance replace the representation of color to support monochromatic, RGB, spectral, or even polarized illumination.
-Similarly, the basic arithmetic types underlying the simulation can be exchanged to perform renderings using a higher amount of precision, vectorization to process many light paths at once, or automatic differentiation to to solve inverse problems using gradient-based optimization.
-Variants are automatically created from a single generic codebase.
+Mitsuba 2 is a retargetable rendering system that provides a set of different system "*variants*" that change elementary aspects of simulation---they can for instance replace the representation of color to support monochromatic, RGB, spectral, or even polarized illumination.
+Similarly, the numerical representation underlying the simulation can be exchanged to perform renderings using a higher amount of precision, vectorization to process many light paths at once, or it can be mathematically differentiated to to solve inverse problems.
+All variants are automatically created from a single generic codebase.

 Choosing relevant variants